This website covers the evidence base and policy rationale for Minimum Unit Pricing.

 Minimum unit pricing is not a tax; it is a targeted way of making sure alcohol is sold at a sensible price.

-Minimum unit pricing will impact most on harmful drinkers - those who regularly drink more than the sensible drinking guidelines.
-Those who drink within sensible guidelines will only be marginally affected simply because they only consume a small amount of alcohol and also because they do not tend to buy as much of the cheaper alcohol that would be most affected by a minimum unit price.
+Minimum unit pricing will impact most on harmful drinkers - those who regularly drink more than the lower risk drinking guidelines.
+Those who drink within the lower risk guidelines will only be marginally affected simply because they only consume a small amount of alcohol and also because they do not tend to buy as much of the cheaper alcohol that would be most affected by a minimum unit price.

 The small increase in the cost of alcohol to moderate drinkers has to be seen in the context of the total costs of alcohol misuse - estimates suggest around £900 per year for every adult in Scotland.

-The Chief Medical Officer believes that - like the smoking ban - minimum unit pricing would save lives within a year.
-Research by the University of Sheffield estimated that the proposed minimum price of 50p per unit would result in the following benefits:
+The most recent research by the University of Sheffield (April 2016) estimated that the proposed minimum price of 50p per unit would result in the following benefits:

-- Alcohol related deaths would fall by about 60 in the first year and 318 by year ten of the policy
+- Alcohol related deaths would fall by about 120 per year by year twenty of the policy (full effect)

-- A fall in hospital admission of 1,600 in year 1, and 6,500 per year by year ten of the policy
+- A fall in hospital admission of 2,000 per year by year twenty of the policy (full effect)